The-Known-Galaxy/archives/jedi/inner_rim_territories/myrkr/myrkr.md

 # Introduction

-Myrkr is a terrestrial planetñhome of the Neti speciesñlocated in the Inner Rim.
+Myrkr is a terrestrial planet‚Äìhome of the Neti species‚Äìlocated in the Inner Rim.
 The planet is mainly covered by forests, consisting of unique trees with high metal content, and low mountains.
 The Neti left Myrkr at some time before 4000 BBY and initiated a colony on planet Ryyk.
 Other native species can also be found such as the non-sentient Ysalamiri and Vornskr, which are both known to have the ability to control the Force.